BennyKok/runtime-debug-action-docs/manuals/vr-setup.md

 And you will need to also activate the new Input System with Oculus Integration, make sure it is set to both.

 ![](../images/2020-12-06-15-43-29.png)

+### Default Input

+With XR Interaction Toolkit, the default trigger action is with the "A" button (primary button) on your controller while you use the controller pointer like on the mobile touch screen.